-Blooper: In episode 7 of season 6, Rory tells Logan that she lost her virginity to him, when the one she lost it to was Dean.
+Blooper: In a season 6 episode, Rory tells Logan that she lost her virginity to him, when the one she lost it to was Dean.
 Of course, it's not impossible that she lied to make him believe he was her first, but she doesn't seem like the type who would.

 Heavily in season six, and once Amy was out the door, very apparent in season seven as the show was used basically by the CW in order to trap viewers into sampling the other awful wares of their inaugural season without regards to six seasons of well-established continuity or writing by such luminaries such as Jane Espenson.

 The new executive producer who came on had some odd baggage, having been slapped with a restraining order by Heidi Klum (his co-worker when he wrote on Spin City) after he wrote a bizarre and offensive one man play performed in New York about how he'd really, really, really like to sleep with her, after which he was involuntarily committed for a spell by his father.
 Thankfully he left the Girls alone...physically.
 Characteristically however...

 Dean coming back and having his affair with Rory, pretty much so that the network could remind their audience that Jared Padalecki still was there and ready for Supernatural, coming to the WB Thursdays next fall!